Have pity on me, have pity on me, O you my friends,

 Job is faced with a once-in-a-lifetime ordeal.
-Human comforters, with their ancient wisdom and respected advice, simply intensified his agony.
-Job does not want theological explanations but called out, "Pity me, pity, O you my friends..
+Human comforters, with their trite words of traditional wisdom did not really ease his agony.
+Job does not want theological explanations but just needed empathy from his friends, "Pity me, pity, O you my friends..
 Why do you hound me as though you were divine?"
 Then he takes his case directly to God.
-Each of us too at singular crises may be face to face with the awesome God in the depth of our conscience.
+Each of us at times of crisis may prefer our friends to sit with us in silence.

 Still, God will be near, whatever the circumstances.
 "The reign of God is at hand."
 The presence of God is with us at every step of our journey.
 The story of our life is not "carved with a chisel" as requested by Job, but written in the Book of Life, in the very mind of God.

 Jesus tells his missionaries that regardless of the reception they receive from a particular town, they are to spread his message: "the kingdom of God is very near."
 If they are made welcome, so much the better, but even if they are unwelcome, they must still make the effort.
 Regardless of whether the gospel is welcomed or not, God remains very near to us.